tomyot/axolotl-cookbook/grpo/README.md

 ![wandb.png](assets/wandb.png)

+The training takes about 6 hours to complete at a commodity GPU cost of ~\$12-\$24 depending on your compute provider.
 We can see from the metrics that the model quickly learns the loose formatting reward, but doesn't quite nail down the strict formatting with newlines.
 The correctness reward hangs out at around ~1.4 which is about 70% accuracy as the max reward for correctness is 2.0.